The essential Harrogate guide to comedy, music and shows in October and November 2025

 Saturday, November 1, 7.30pm: George!
 The Ultimate Tribute to George Harrison at Frazer Theatre, Knaresborough.

 Saturday, November 1-2, 11am: Harrogate artists open their doors across town for North Yorkshire Open Studios (NYOS).
-More details: https://nyos.org.uk/winter-open-studios/
+More details: nyos.org.uk/winter-open-studios.

 Thursday, November 6-February 22: Luminescence - A Winter Light Trail in estate grounds of Swinton Park Hotel.